 Electric vehicles – the next advance in mobility

 First, horse-drawn transport was the norm.
-The horse power was replaced by the internal combustion engine – and now, the age of electric vehicles is upon us
+Horse power was replaced by the internal combustion engine – and now, the age of electric vehicles is upon us

 BP wants to provide the most convenient network of charging.
 We recognise that customers will want to charge at home, during work and leisure and on motorways.